lichess-bot-devs/lichess-bot/README.md

 ## License
 lichess-bot is licensed under the AGPLv3 (or any later version at your option).
 Check out the [LICENSE file](https://github.com/lichess-bot-devs/lichess-bot/blob/master/LICENSE) for the full text.

+## Citation
+If this software has been used for research purposes, please cite it using the "Cite this repository" menu on the right sidebar.
+For more information, check the [CITATION file](https://github.com/lichess-bot-devs/lichess-bot/blob/master/CITATION.cff).